Goodbye London! Is the capital losing its appeal with businesses and professionals?

 But what about their careers?
 Well, thanks to business growth in the economy of other UK cities and the development of the HS2 rail link, there are far more career opportunities for professionals to take advantage of, than there used to be.
-In an attempt to escape London’s high prices, many businesses are relocating to other areas throughout the UK and offering attractive job roles as they do it, giving professionals a wider scope of jobs to choose from.
+In an attempt to escape London’s high prices, many businesses are relocating to other areas throughout the UK and offering attractive job roles as they do it, giving professionals a wider scope of programme, change or project management jobs to choose from.

 For instance, Birmingham has strategically positioned itself as a hub of technological activity at a time when the Internet of Things (IoT), cloud services and data protection start to take over our personal and professional lives.
 With 3,000 tech businesses based in the city, it’s no wonder that tech professionals are being drawn in, in their droves to grasp these new and in demand opportunities that would have once only been available in London.

 Major businesses across key industries, whose only choice for an HQ would have been London in the past, are now starting to see the benefits of relocating all or parts of their organisation to other areas in the UK.
 HSBC for example, have already relocated their HQ to Birmingham and moved 1,000 head office roles to the second city in a bid to cut costs and build a closer relationship with their customers.